Non-Hermitian adiabatic transport in spaces of exceptional points: Conclusion

-To conclude, we studied adiabatic transport around a loop in a space of exceptional points of type $EP_n$ and found that the dynamical phase is given by a Puiseux series of fractional powers of $T$, and that the Berry phase (modulo $2\pi$) depends only on the homotopy class of the loop.
+To conclude, we studied adiabatic transport around a loop in a space of exceptional points of type $EP_n$ for $n\times n$ Hamiltonian matrices.
+We found that the dynamical phase is given by a Puiseux series of fractional powers of $T$, and that the Berry phase (modulo $2\pi$) depends only on the homotopy class of the loop.
 The results hold for a choice of initial state that depends on both the loop (which must be in a certain class of loops), and on $T$.

+Clearly, it would be of interest to carry out an analysis by similar methods in other cases, such as when $A_0=0$ all along the loop.
+Alternatively, for $n>2$ we can also consider, for example, spaces of EPs of types $EP_{n'}$ for $n'<n$ within $M_n({\bf C})$, or spaces of Hamiltonians for which the Jordan canonical form is a direct sum of several Jordan blocks with the same eigenvalue.
+We expect these cases to involve the non-Abelian connection for transporting a proper subspace \cite{wz}, as well as effects similar to those we found for a Jordan block of size $n$.
+We leave these cases for later study.